-But, digital transformation brings with it a multitude of benefits, so why do statistics like this exist, why are people resisting change when it can do so much for them?
+If digital transformation brings with it a multitude of benefits, why do statistics like this exist?
+Why are people resisting change when it can do so much for them?

 This is because while digital transformation has benefits, it also creates fear, change, and challenges.

 Why are people aware of the negatives but not the positives?

 People do not need to be told the negative points of a digital transformation because they are naturally averse to change.

 As a result of this natural resistance to change, negative points such as uncertainty and worries about upskilling outshine any positive aspects.

 However, this is because either the positive aspects are just not being made clear, or the wrong communications methods are being used.

 Make the benefits known